reicalasso/beyond_transformer/docs/archive/installation_and_usage.md

 # Installation and Usage Guide

-This guide provides detailed instructions for installing and using the Beyond Transformer (Neural State Machine) project.
+This guide provides detailed instructions for installing and using the Beyond Transformer (PULSE) project.

 ## System Requirements